QuickPay/slab-release-push-action/README.md

     3. Convert it to HTML or MarkDown.
     4. Call the syncPost mutation with the same externalId as the syncPost was created with, with the new content.

-  This could be implemented in a later release, but it is advisable to simply wait for Slab to update their API, as the Slab-action would need refactoring   once this happens anyway.
+  This could be implemented in a later release, but it is advisable to simply wait for Slab to update their API, as the slab-release-push-action would need refactoring   once this happens anyway.

  2. Converting the format that you get from querying the content of a post on Slab to MarkDown is a bit difficult, so writing the release notes (even in MarkDown) by hand can have weird consequences on the formatting of the resulting Slab post.